TNG/JGiven/README.md

 Beside the classical BDD tools there are a number of tools for Java to write BDD tests in a programming language like Groovy ([easyb](http://easyb.org)) or Scala ([ScalaTest](http://www.scalatest.org)).
 To our knowledge, however, there is no BDD tool where scenarios can be written in plain Java.

-Finally, there are specification testing frameworks like [Spock](http://spock.org) (Groovy) or [LambdaBehave](http://richardwarburton.github.io/lambda-behave/) which are very developer-centric and good for unit-testing, but the generate reports are not in Given-When-Then form and are not easily readable by non-developers.
+Finally, there are specification testing frameworks like [Spock](http://spock.org) (Groovy) or [LambdaBehave](http://richardwarburton.github.io/lambda-behave/) which are very developer-centric and good for unit-testing, but the generated reports are not in Given-When-Then form and are not easily readable by non-developers.

 ## BDD with JGiven